Dania Khatib

 Dania Khatib (دانية الخطيب; born February 13, 1973) is a Lebanese singer and actress.
 She began her career as a TV presenter for a local station in Lebanon.
 She joined Channel V in 1995, becoming the first Arabic VJ on an international TV channel.
 In 1998, she left Channel V to join Abu Dhabi TV where she presented the Arabic entertainment program Zoom, for which she received the silver award for "Most Entertaining Arabic Program" at the Cairo TV & Radio Festival, 1998.
 Dania now presents Al Qafila, a travel program for Abu Dhabi TV.

 As a musician she records under the name of Dania.
 Her debut single, "Yalla Bina", was released in October 1996.
 Her self-titled album, Dania was released in September 1997.
 A second album, Dania II, was released in June 1999.
-This album included the track "Leily and Private Number" which is a duet with British boy band 911.
+This album included the track "Leily" and "Private Number", a duet with British boy band 911.
 A compilation, The Best of Dania, was released in November 2005.
 All of the albums were released by EMI music Arabia.
 Another Lebanese-born singer, Dania Abu-Shaheen, has released an album (Expatriate), using the name Dania.